FrodeHus/ludvig/README.md

 Anyway!
 Ludvig can, by means of Yara, detect secrets and what-nots in binaries as well as text files.
 Is it not that we are most worried about?
 Our secrets leaking into our artifacts that are pushed onto the world?

+Additionally, Ludvig is slowly getting support for scanning for vulnerabilities in software, such as third party libraries etc.

 ### Sample output

 ```